drhsqlite/fossil-mirror/www/interwiki.md

 Fossil supports interwiki links in both the
 [Fossil Wiki](/wiki_rules) and [Markdown](/md_rules) markup
 styles.
-An interwiki link consists of a tag followed a colon and the link target:
+An interwiki link consists of a tag followed by a colon and the link target:

 > <i>Tag</i><b>:</b><i>PageName</i>